ulb-sachsen-anhalt/digital-derivans/README.md

 mvn clean package
 ```

-This will finally create a shaded JAR ("FAT-JAR") inside the build directory (`./target/digital-derivans-<version>.jar`)
+This will create a shaded JAR ("FAT-JAR") inside the build directory (`./target/digital-derivans-<version>.jar`)

 ## Usage

 In local mode, a recent OpenJRE is required.

-The tool expects a project folder containing an image directory (default: `MAX`) and optional OCR-data directory (
+The tool expects a project folder containing an image directory (default: `DEFAULT`) and optional OCR-data directory (
 default: `FULLTEXT`').

 The *default name* of the generated PDF inside is derived from the object's folder name or can be set with `-n`-arg.